yigitozgumus/lazydraft/README.md

 lazydraft config
 ```

-This command will guide you through updating the lazydraft.json file.
+This command will guide you through updating the lazydraft.toml file.

 - `use_mdx_format`: If true, saves output files with the `.mdx` extension instead of `.md`.